armadito/armadito-av/modules/module5_2/README.md

 Prerequisites
 -------------

-In order to compile Uhuru 5.2 module, you need the following tools:
+In order to compile Armadito 5.2 module, you need the following tools:

 - automake/autoconf
 - GNU make